 (d) Gifts, legacies, subsidies and any other form of revenue.

-1. The official language is French.
-The vehicular language of the Association is English, but another language may be used in discussions on condition that translation is possible.
+§1 The official languages of the Association are French and English, but another language may be used in discussions on condition that translation is possible.

 Article IX: Modification to the Articles of Association and Dissolution

-Any proposal aimed at modification of the Articles of Association or at dissolution of the Association must emanate from the Board or from one third of the voting delegates of the Association.
-The Board must communicate this proposal to Full Members of the Association by letter, email, facsimile, and/or electronic data transfer, at least two months before the date of the General Assembly which is to rule on this proposal.
+§1 Any proposal aimed at modification of the Articles of Association or at dissolution of the Association must emanate from the Board or from one third of the voting delegates of the Association.
+The Board must communicate this proposal to Full Members of the Association by letter, email, facsimile, and/or electronic data transfer, at least two months before the date of the General Assembly that is to rule on this proposal.
 No decision will be taken unless it has the majority of two thirds of voting delegates of the Association.
-However, if this Assembly does not comprise two thirds of the voting delegates, an extraordinary General Assembly shall be convened in the same conditions as above, and shall definitely and validly rule on the proposal in question, whatever the number of members present or represented by two thirds of the voting delegates.
-Modifications to the purposes of Association shall come into effect only it has the majority of four fifths of voting delegates of the Association en after approval by Royal Decree, and after the conditions of publicity required by article 3 of the law of 25 October 1919 have been complied with.
+However, if this Assembly does not comprise two thirds of the voting delegates, an extraordinary General Assembly shall be convened in the same conditions as above, and shall definitely and validly rule on the proposal in question, by a simple majority of voting delegates present or represented.
 The General Assembly shall fix the method of dissolution and liquidation of the Association.

 Article X: General Provisions

-Everything not provided for by these Articles of Association, and in particular the publications to be made in the Moniteur Belge, shall be governed in conformity with the provisions the legislation in force on non-profit-making international organizations.
+§1 Everything not provided for by these Articles of Association, shall be governed in conformity with the provisions of the legislation in force on non-profit-making international organisations.